jedrzejboczar/exrc.nvim/README.md

 This plugin adds several utilities that make it easier to write your `|exrc|` files in Lua (**only** `.nvim.lua` files are supported, **not** the Vimscript ones: `.nvimrc`/`.exrc`).
-Feature include:
+Features include:

 * Auto-detect path to the currently executed exrc (`.nvim.lua`)
 * Provide `source_up` for loading exrc from directories above
-* `:ExrcEdit*` commands to easily edit exrc files
-* `:ExrcLoad` command for (re-)loading exrc files
+* `:Exrc*` commands for managing exrc files (info, edit, load/unload/reload, ...)
 * Automatic telescope integration if available
-* Auto-trust written exrc files
+* Auto-trust exrc files changed from withing Neovim
-* Automatically load exrc when changing directory
+* Automatically load exrc when changing directory with `:cd`
-* Setting up project-local LSP config when using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig)
+* Setting up project-local LSP config (even `config.cmd`) when using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig)
-* **TODO:** cleanup hooks and reloading of exrc files
+* Set `on_unload` cleanup hooks called when un-/reloading exrc files
+* **TODO:** register variables with UI to modify them and auto-reload exrc

 ### Similar plugins